jeanNyil/redhat-ceq-demos/camel-quarkus-jsonvalidation-api/README.md

 It exposes the following RESTful service endpoints  using the **Apache Camel Quarkus Platform extension**:
 - `/validateMembershipJSON` : validates a sample `Membership` JSON instance through the `POST` HTTP method.
+- `/openapi.json`: returns the OpenAPI 3.0 specification for the service.
 - `/health` : returns the _Camel Quarkus MicroProfile_ health checks
 - `/metrics` : the _Camel Quarkus MicroProfile_ metrics